 The president of the European Central Bank underscored the need for action in Washington at the meetings of the International Monetary Fund and the World Bank.

-"The effectiveness of this exercise will depend on the availability of necessary arrangements for recapitalizing banks ... including through the provision of a public backstop," Mario Draghi said on Friday.
+"The effectiveness of this exercise will depend on the availability of necessary arrangements for recapitalising banks ... including through the provision of a public backstop," Mario Draghi said on Friday.
 "These arrangements must be in place before we conclude our assessment," he said.

 But the ministers' talks face an additional hindrance because Germany's finance minister, Wolfgang Schaeuble, is not expected to attend the two-day Luxembourg meeting.
-Germany, Europe's biggest economy, in talks to form a new government.
+Germany, Europe's biggest economy, in in talks to form a new government.

 During the region's debt turmoil, the European Union conducted two bank stress tests, considered flops for blunders such as giving a clean bill of health to Irish banks months before they pushed the country to the brink of bankruptcy.

 The ECB's new checks are seen as the last chance to come clean for the euro zone as the bloc tries to set up a single banking framework, known as banking union.

 The debate opens amid ebbing political enthusiasm for banking union - originally planned as a three-stage process involving ECB bank supervision, alongside an agency to shut failing banks and a system of deposit guarantees.
 It would be the boldest step in European integration since the crisis.

 "We have to find a solution now," said Michel Barnier, the EU Commissioner in charge of financial regulation, urging faster progress in the slow talks.
 "The next financial crisis is not going to wait for us."

 In one sign of the divisions, Britain has repeatedly refused to sign off on the first pillar of the banking union framework, allowing the ECB monitor banks.